MoMS-MMSB/lipid_sorting/README.md

 process_trajectories.py is the example script used to run the analysis on one or several systems; here, showing the exact commands used to process the systems from the publication.
 It is recommended to remove water from the .gro and trajectory files.

-## Files
+## Folders and Files
-example_results contain the results for the figures used in the publication.
+example_results/ contain the results for the figures used in the publication.
 Likewise, Figures/ contains various renders of each system, as well as the tcl scripts used to generate these in vmd.

+---
 # TUTORIAL
 The following protocol will allow you to generate *your own* tubules from scratch - all you know is your desired composition, and nothing else.
 You can follow the exact steps in the tutorial, for which the files are included; or, you can change the composition of the tubule yourself, and try your own system.
 The protocol remains the same.

 If you end up using this tutorial, you should cite our book chapter (coming soon) and also TS2CG, the paper for which is found [here](https://rdcu.be/drEQr):